 The options and combinations are endless.

-The recipe and picture courtesy of LowCarbMaven.com.
+The recipe and picture are courtesy of LowCarbMaven.com.

-Want to make them easier to eat, just take along some lettuce leaves and eat it like you would a hamburger.
+Want to make them easier to eat, just take along some lettuce leaves and eat them like you would a hamburger.

 Want to make this stuffed chicken tonight?
 Then get the recipe here and get cooking... 🙂

 Slow cooker meals are the best when you want to have a meal ready when you walk in.
-It is also easy to cook enough food, so you can take the leftovers with to work.
+It is also easy to cook enough food, so you can take the leftovers to work.

 I love curry.
 If you do too, then enjoy this delicious lamb curry.
 You can eat it with or without cauliflower rice.

-Plan your evening meals around your needs for the next day and you will always have an easy take away lunch ready to go.
+Plan your evening meals around your needs for the next day, and you will always have an easy takeaway lunch ready to go.